grossmeyer/glennmeyer.dev/content/about/index.md

 Picked up a few extra ideas from [Chris Stayte](https://www.youtube.com/watch?v=c7vpcqA6SEQ).

-Netlify has a [nice tutorial](https://learn.netlify.com/en/basics/) on Hugo basics.
+Netlify has a [nice tutorial](https://learn.netlify.com/en/basics/) to get started.

-The [offical Hugo documentation](https://gohugo.io/documentation/) is great for going deep on how Hugo works.
+The [offical Hugo documentation](https://gohugo.io/documentation/) is great for going deep on how Hugo works and general reference.

 Found random helpful stuff on the [Hugo Discourse Forums](https://discourse.gohugo.io/).

 ## Future Ideas for this website

+Obviously the major missing feature to this website is the lack of a real blog.
+I wanted to get this website up and running as a first major step, which is obviously done!
+I'm busy writing content to being posting and I certainly have plenty of topics I would like to write on.
+My goal is to post one entry per week beginning in March 2020.

-It seems like a small thing, but I would like to match my \<a> tags to the green color scheme that I currently have customized.
+As for the design of the website itself, it seems like a small thing, but I would like to match my \<a> tags to the green color scheme that I currently have customized.
 I've spent several hours crawling through the CSS for ReFresh, but haven't found a clean way to target just that.
 If anyone knows how or where to change that, please let me know!

-About the only thing I don't like about the ReFresh theme is that there isn't a simple way to navigate back to the homepage except hitting the back arrow or typing it manually.
+About the only thing I don't like about the ReFresh theme is that there isn't a simple way to navigate back to the homepage except by hitting the back arrow or typing in the address manually.
 Ideally there would be a Home link in the top right that would take you back to the start.
 Not a big deal, but it bothers me.